justinbmcbride/DLA-Project/README.md

 This project is part of the interview process for DLA at GD-MS. It is required to be done on the NVIDIA Jetson TX2 developer kit and shipped back to DLA within two weeks of receipt (ship back by 6/21/19).
 The objective of this project is to run a small model on the kit to identify objects.

 #### Run Demo
-* To run the demo, open a terminal and type `JustinDemo` and demo will complete in < 2 minutes.
+* To run the demo, open a terminal on the Jetson TX2 and type `JustinDemo` and it will complete in < 2 minutes.
 * It will identify objects in a traffic video for about 20 seconds, a city walking video for about 40 seconds, and the onboard camera for about 60 seconds.
 While the camera is on, the user can point it at objects, such as keyboards and monitors, for identification.

 #### Procedure